... humming machinery is fine, amplifiers not so much ...

 Left image is v4 bias as delivered.
 A classic ½-wave rectification with minimal filtering.

-Holger @ Erhard Audio, U.S.A. agent of the AB-Q AutoBias, was kind enough to tell me that replacing R39 on the driver w 100Ω would allow enough current for the AB-Q board and a little more LP filtering.
-Move the bias lead to the C18/R39 junction.
+Holger @ Erhard Audio, the U.S.A. agent of the AB-Q AutoBias in 2019, was kind enough to tell me that replacing R39 w 100Ω and moving the bias lead to the C18/R39 junction would allow enough current for the AB-Q board and add a little LP filtering.
+C17 & C18 were reversed on the schematic in 2019 relative to the PCB.

 Right image LP filtered bias is 13db better - but not as good as a full-wave regulated DC supply.